realfaiq/100-Days-of-Python/README.md

 Day-46: Revised the concepts of pandas and seaborn in python by analyzing customers data-set. <br />
 Day-47: Staretd learning CNN and how they work.
 Also, applied Mulitple Linear Regression on Student performance dataset. <br />
 Day-48: Revised the concepts of Numpy in python.
 Also, had a deeper dive into convolutional neural networks. <br />
+Day-49: Had a more deeper dive in CNN with loss functions and gradient Descent.
+Revised KNN on Loan Dataset. <br />